BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 23/05/2020
 ---
 This was by far the best Saturday of the year 😍😍!
 In the morning, I grasped the things I had to do and then it started.
 I went with my cousin's bike to my grandmother's 🚴, then I went to play beach volleyball with my friends, then to barbecue to them and at the end I went to a friend from my teenage years and we could remember the old days...
 Beautiful day 🤗!

+24/05/2020
+---
+And another wonderful day 😍.
+For most of the day the weather was bad but in the evening the sun was shining.
+In the morning I was in church and then at my cousin's birthday party.
+And in the evening I went for a walk 🤗🤗.

+25/05/2020
+---
+It's amazing how quickly that time passes.
+It was an ordinary Monday without revelation - in the evening I went to run 4 km 🙃.

+26/05/2020
+---
+Hmm...
+I don't know what to say about today - it was okay.
+Out of the cooler things, today I went on bikes with my cousin 😅.

+27/05/2020
+---
+Another good day :).
+It's probably another Wednesday when the combination of work and study is not a kind of challenge 😏.
+Maybe because I focus a little less on studies 🤫...

+28/05/2020
+---
+Unexpected overtime at work came to me today 😮.
+Actually, I'm glad because I just needed those extra hours 😄.

+29/05/2020
+---
+It's cool because Friday, but we have a big topic at work and we have to do overtime on Saturday 🤔🤔.

+30/05/2020
+---
+Ahhh... what a day.
+It's been raining all day 😕.
+It wouldn't change much in my life because I've been working from morning to evening anyway.
+One more thing...
+I was wrong and the blog posting went 5 hours later than I planned. 🙄